pytroll/fcidecomp/documentation/verification-validation-test-cases-test-procedures/manual_tests.rst

      - Description
      - Expected output
    * - 0.
-     - Install the FCIDECOMP Software following instructions reported in the README file at :ref:`[FCIDECOMP_DEP_OFF]
+     - Install the FCIDECOMP software following instructions reported in the README file at :ref:`[FCIDECOMP_DEP_OFF]
        <[FCIDECOMP_DEP_OFF]>`
      - The installation completes without errors.
    * - 1.
      - Download in a local directory test file TD.COMP.01
      - Test files are successfully downloaded
    * - 2.
-     - Activate the ``conda`` environment in which the FCIDECOMP Software has been installed, and run the following
+     - Activate the ``conda`` environment in which the FCIDECOMP software has been installed, and run the following
        command:

        ``nccopy -F none $TO_TD.COMP.01_PATH $DECOMPRESSED_OUTPUT_PATH``